pncel/RipTide_compiler/README.md

 ### TODO:

-* Use RIPTIDE semantics to build a control flow graph
+* --Use RIPTIDE semantics to build a control flow graph--
-  * Control flow operators (get offloaded to NoC):
+  * --Control flow operators (get offloaded to NoC):--
-    * Carry, invariant, T&F steer, stream , order, merge
+    * --Carry, invariant, T&F steer, stream , order, merge--
-* Don't just use register dependecies, use the semantics that the RipTide paper uses
+* --Don't just use register dependecies, use the semantics that the RipTide paper uses--

+* Verify dataflow graph with more test cases
+  * Does stream work correct?
+  * Does this work for more complex functions?
+  * Where does it break?
+* Write middle end to enforce memory ordering
+  * Directly modifies llvm ir
+* Map dataflow graph to cgra hardware

 ## Getting started